Fiat Chrysler bets on Jeep, Alfa revamp to go global

-The newly merged group outlined a long-awaited business plan on Tuesday, aiming to revive its historic carmaking names and persuade investors it can overcome high debt, an uncertain market and past missteps to close in on industry leaders such as Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp (7203.T).
+The newly merged group outlined a long-awaited business plan on Tuesday, aiming to revive its historic car making names and persuade investors it can overcome high debt, an uncertain market backdrop and past missteps to close the gap on industry leaders such as Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp.

 “Today is much more than a new chapter.
 We are writing an entire new book,” Chief Executive Sergio Marchionne told reporters and analysts during a day of presentations in Detroit.